Skip to main content

 Memory Types in n8n

-Set the memory_type query parameter in your Remember node to categorize what you store:
+Set the type field in the Remember body to categorize what you store:

 TypeWhen to use